pslucas0212/VCenterInstallation/README.md

 8. Start up VM
-    - The VM is ready for the Set up steps when the started VM displays setup URL which point to the VCenter URL you specified in step 4 with a port address of 5480 -> vsca01.example.com:5480
+    - The VM is ready for the Set up steps when the started VM displays setup URL which point to the VCenter URL you specified in step 4 with a port address of 5480 -> https://vsca01.example.com:5480  Note: In Firefox you seem to need to add the https:// to the url.

 ## Setup Steps